 Beyond this, this generation is more likely to prioritize adventure, mental health benefits, and cultural experiences.
 This attitude makes them more likely to visit places they have never been before and travel for longer periods of time.
 Part of this is age-specific rather than generation-specific, but it solidifies travel as an outlet for these young adults to connect with nature, different cultures, and themselves.

-I've also made the case that solo travelers have different motivations for traveling and come from diverse backgrounds, leading to a significant increase.
+Travelers have different motivations for traveling and come from diverse backgrounds, leading to a significant increase.
 Generation Z travelers are contributing to this trend, with reports showing they travel to make a positive impact and prioritize environmental awareness, as highlighted by Lonely Planet:

 Beyond this, this generation is more likely to prioritize adventure, mental health benefits, and cultural experiences.
 This attitude makes them more likely to visit places they have never been before and travel for longer periods of time.
 Part of this is age-specific rather than generation-specific, but it solidifies travel as an outlet for these young adults to connect with nature, different cultures, and themselves.

-Naturally, one’s level of "environmental consciousness" becomes questionable when you choose to travel extensively by airplanes instead of opting for a road trip or flying within the United States, Europe, or other countries, but I digress!
+Naturally, one’s level of "environmental consciousness" becomes questionable when you choose to travel extensively by airplanes instead of opting for a road trip or flying within the United States, Europe, or other countries, but I digress.
 That being said, volunteering is an exceptional means to contribute and also an excellent way to explore new places.

 https://www.thediscoveriesof.com/wp-content/uploads/2018/09/Traveling-is-My-Favourite-Elf-Meme.jpg